leslieAppl/SplitView0602/README.md

             }
         }

-## Segue present as popover view on iPad
+## Segue present as popover on iPad
         if segue.identifier == "showPopover" {
             let controller = segue.destination as!
 PopoverViewController
             let presentation = controller.presentationController as!
 UIPopoverPresentationController